sigmacomputing/sigmaquickstarts/site/sigmaguides/src/embedding_2_public_embedding/embedding_2_public_embedding.md

 ### Test your Web Application
 Open your browser and navigate to `http://localhost:3000`.

-Notice that we only show the Profit Planning Tool since we decided to embed only that.
+Notice that we only show the Profit Planning Tool, since we decided to embed only that.

 You should see the webpage with the title and the iframe embed below as show:

 <img src="assets/public11.png" width="800"/>

-Once the embed is in place and working, changing it is as easy as updating the content in Sigma and Publishing it.
+Once the embed is in place and working, changing it is as easy as updating the content in Sigma and `Publishing` it.

 <aside class="negative">
 <strong>NOTE:</strong><br> Any changes you make to embed-api.js after starting the Express server via supervisor will be automatically available but the browser page will need to be refreshed to reflect your code change.